 It is anticipated that most development projects in Tysons will be phased over time.
-Each phase of a development proposal seeking rezoning zoning approval should be reviewed for conformance with the overall vision, with careful consideration given to interim conditions.
+Each phase of a development proposal seeking rezoning approval should be reviewed for conformance with the overall vision, with careful consideration given to interim conditions.
 Priorities that should be addressed in the earliest phases of site development plans include critical links within the street grid, parks and open space, a balanced mix of uses, pedestrian access to the Metro stations, and the integration of development with the station entrances.
 Developments should be phased in such a way that interim conditions are experienced by pedestrians as a complete urban environment.

 Interim conditions that will enhance the urban character of Tyson are encouraged for the portions of a project that will not be built until the later phases.
-Examples include pop-up parks, green space, interim recreational facilities, or a low intensity temporary use uses with an urban form.
+Examples include green space or a low intensity temporary use with an urban form.
 It may also be acceptable to maintain existing uses as long as they do not preclude the achievement of other priorities, such as the street grid.
-Additional guidance on interim conditions is found in the Urban Design section.
+Additional guidance on interim conditions is in the Urban Design section.